Mecklenburg County, NC > Health Department > Mecklenburg County Fruit & Vegetable Coalition >

 - Total Image Produce (year round)

-Companion planing is strategically planting flowers, fruit plants and vegetable plants together to help each other grow.
-Learn more about companion planting.
+Companion planting is strategically planting flowers, fruit plants and vegetable plants together to help each other grow.
+Learn more about companion planting

 is a national movement supporting local produce and growing your own food!

 encourages people to spend 10% of their food dollars locally and provides helpful information about local food.

 offers information about agriculture and food in North Carolina.

 is a movement to support local food in the Charlotte area and strengthen the connection of food with community and tradition.

 Fit City Challenge

 provides access a personal fitness log where you can track your physical activity, fruits and vegetables, and fitness goals!
 NC Eat Smart Move More